OUGenomics/Bioinformatics-ARET-July2018/Section-2/readme.md

 cat tree.phy
 ```

-or by importint it into FigTree.
+or by importing it into FigTree.

 Enjoy !